flyingcatok/loadbalancing/README.md

 Algorithms and results are showed in ./doc/poster.pdf or ./doc/slides.pdf.
 You can also modify or/and run  ./src/test/java to check results for yourself.

+Reference:

+Ishakian, Vatche, Dóra Erdös, Evimaria Terzi, and AzerBestavros. ?A Framework for the Evaluation and Managementof Network Centrality.?
+In SDM, pp. 427-438.
+2012.

 This project is implemented in Java using Eclipse.
 I also used a free graph library, JGraphT.

 How to use the code: